Ondansetron Viatris (Ondansetron)

 Used For

-preventing nausea and vomiting after medical treatments and operations
+Prevention of nausea and vomiting after medical treatments and surgeries

 How Taken

-injection into muscle or slow infusion into vein by healthcare professional only
+Administered by injection into the muscle or slow infusion into a vein

 What Is Ondansetron Viatris Used For?